 Sand Point Beach is one of the most popular city parks in the summer.
 Located at 14349 Crest Avenue N.E., next to the most-used DNR boat access to Prior Lake, Sand Point Beach is a great destination for swimmers, boaters and families.
 The beach offers two picnic shelters, play equipment, three sand volleyball courts, horseshoe pits, a fishing pier, restrooms, boat slips and canoe racks for rent.
 For more information about canoe/kayak rack slot rental or boat slips slots at Sand Point Beach, call the Recreation Department at (952) 447-9820.

-SAND POINT PARKING: Parking is limited and fees apply Saturdays, Sundays and holidays from Memorial Day to Labor Day.
+SAND POINT PARKING: Parking is limited and fees apply daily from Memorial Day weekend to Labor Day.
 Parking is also allowed on the east side of Crest Ave. from the park entrance to Cedarwood Tr.
 The parking fee is $5 per car and $25 for a car with a trailer (NOTE: There are only 15 car-with-trailer parking spots), available on a first-come, first-served basis.
 Season parking passes for cars only are available at City Hall for $30 resident, $55 non-resident.
 Bus parking is $20 per day.

 WATZL'S POINT BEACH

 Located in Lakefront Park, 5000 Kop Parkway, S.E., Watzl's Point is a popular stop for lake users.
 Reaching the beach requires a quarter mile hike from the parking areas in Lakefront Park and is easily accessible from the lake.
 There is no fee to use Watzl's Point Beach.
 Amenities include restrooms, boatslips, and picnic tables.